-After verifying your site with Google Search Console using our streamlined process, you can check the Google Search Keywords panel to see which search terms drive traffic to your site from Google.
+You can check the Search Keywords panel to see which search terms drive traffic to your site from Google, Bing, and other search engines.
 Understanding which search keywords result in the most clicks to your site can help you focus your content and continue to improve your search strategies.

 Structured data helps Google understand and classify pages and their content.
 Squarespace automatically generates structured data using these schemas:

 It's not possible to edit or remove this data.

 All Squarespace templates are built for clean indexing by search engines.
 However, your content and how you use these features are up to you.
 For more on Squarespace’s SEO-friendly features and how to use them, visit Increasing your site's visibility to search engines.
 You can also sign up for a live, expert-led webinar on growing your audience.